State service definitions

 Break in service

-A break in service for the purposes of determining service for the reasons outlined on this webpage occurs when a contract covered staff, classified or professional staff employee in a non-temporary position:
+A break in service for the purposes of determining service for the reasons outlined on this webpage occurs when a contract covered, classified non-union or professional staff employee in a non-temporary position:

-- Moves to a temporary hourly staff, student, or faculty/academic personnel position within the UW
+- Moves to a temporary staff, student, or faculty/academic personnel position within the UW

 - Terminates employment at the UW (removed from UW payroll) and is not moving to another WA state agency without a break in service (i.e., the employee leaves to work in the private sector or the employee leaves the UW and the start date at the other WA state agency does not immediately follow the date of termination at the UW)